galv-team/galv-frontend/docs/source/DevelopmentGuide.rst

 You should ensure that the version of the frontend API client is up to date with the backend you are targeting by editing the ``@battery-intelligence-lab/galv-backend`` dependency in the ``package.json`` file.

+The version of the backend API client will be the same as the version of the backend.
+So if the backend is at version 1.2.3, the API client will be at version 1.2.3.

+Remember to run ``docker-compose build frontend`` to rebuild the frontend container after changing the backend version.

 Releasing a new Frontend version
 ================================================================================